The CAO (Central Applications Office) manages most undergraduate applicants for the Higher Education Institutes in Ireland.

 Full conditions of an offer are available here.

 Prospective undergraduate students should note that the University holds induction events for freshers in the week prior to the commencement of lectures.
 This involves registration, academic advisory, social and orientation meetings.
-It is anticipated that these meetings will commence during week begining 4 September 2023 and that lectures will commence on 12 September 2023.
-Further information on academic term dates can be found here.
+Lectures normally start in the 2nd week of September with orientation during the first week.
+Full information on academic term dates can be found here.